PalmSens/MethodSCRIPT_Examples/README.md

 This example demonstrates the implementation of OxyPlot to show the EIS measurement response on Nyquist and Bode plots.

 # Support #
+The EmStat Pico module is a product from PalmSens BV and Analog Devices Inc.
 All support questions should be posted in our [EngineerZone forums](https://ez.analog.com/partnerzone/palmsens/).